eclipse-ee4j/glassfish/docs/website/src/main/resources/download_gf8.md

 ## Eclipse GlassFish 8.0.4

 This release focuses on the upgrade path from GlassFish 7, on Embedded GlassFish, and on CDI integration.
+It also bring huge Jakarta Faces rendering performance improvements with an upgraded Mojarra, which now renders pages 3 times faster than before.

 ### Main Changes